Innis & Gunn: History and operations

+In late 2016, to help grow the company, Innis & Gunn raised £2.4 million in a crowdfund, surpassing its target of £1 million within 72 hours.
+This allowed them to purchase the Inveralmond Brewery in Perth.

+In 2017, the brewery signed a distribution deal in China for its flagship ale 'The Original'.

+Taprooms

 The first Innis & Gunn Brewery Taproom opened in Edinburgh in the summer of 2015, winning the UK Casual Dining Concept Award in 2016.

-With a focus on craft beer and food paints, it later expanded to Dundee and Glasgow's Ashton Lane, the largest unit opened to date.
+With a focus on craft beer and seasonal food, it later expanded to Dundee and Glasgow's Ashton Lane, the largest unit opened to date.

-In late 2016, to help grow the company, Innis & Gunn raised £2.4M in a crowdfund, surpassing its target of £1M in 72 hours.

-In 2017, Innis & Gunn signed a distribution deal in China for its flagship ale 'The Original'.